VintageGold/summer2020/week09.md

 * Watch the MIT 6.S191 video for Lecture 1 on www.introtodeeplearning.com
 * Raschka & Mirjalili, 3rd Edition, Chapter 2: Training Simple Machine Learning Algorithms for Classification
     * The entire chapter
-* Raschka & Mirjalili, 3rd Edition, Chapter 3:
+* Raschka & Mirjalili, 3rd Edition, Chapter 3: A Tour of Machine Learning Classifiers Using Scikit-Learn
-    * The section on "Modeling class probabilities via logistic regression"
+    * Only the section on "Modeling class probabilities via logistic regression"
 * Raschka & Mirjalili, 3rd Edition, Chapter 12: Training Simple Machine Learning Algorithms for Classification
     * The entire chapter